HOMEMADE SALSA DELIVERED TO YOUR DOOR!

 THE SALSA MAMA MISSION

-The mission: To serve the community with love, one pint of salsa at a time by donating a portion of each month’s sales to a local charity or family in need.
+The simple mission: To serve the community with love, one pint of salsa at a time, by donating half of the profits from each sale to a local charity or family in need.

 1 Peter 4:10 "As each one of us has received a gift, use it to serve one another as good stewards of God's varied grace."